 Inspired by social justice and outreach initiatives, in addition to her performances, Sally directs 1:1 Concerts in Australia, a concept of performance with one musician and one listener, two metres apart, in a wordless exchange.
 Created in Germany by flautist Stephanie Winker, set designer Franziska Ritter and cultural mediator Christian Siegmund, it is inspired by the work of performance artist Marina Abramović’s “Listening differently” (2019) and its many accolades include winning Germany’s Health:Angel award in the 2021 Health Media Awards.
-Responsible for bringing this unique concept to Australia and its proliferation due to demand from Newcastle and Sydney to Canberra, Melbourne, Adelaide, Maitland and beyond, Sally continues to spearhead research into and the ongoing development of 1:1 Concerts locally, whilst raising funds for Freelance Artist Relief Australia.
+Responsible for bringing this unique concept to Australia, and its proliferation from Newcastle and Sydney to Canberra, Melbourne and showcased by Adelaide Festival in 2021, Sally continues to spearhead research into and the ongoing development of 1:1 Concerts locally, raising funds for Freelance Artist Relief Australia.
 She is also Ambassador of Symphony For Life Foundation, a not-for-profit organization (influenced by El Sistema) providing instruments, and the chance to learn and play music in a group, to disadvantaged children in Western Sydney.

 Sally devotes herself to both Early and Contemporary Music, having performed with Early Music ensembles such as Das Neue Orchester Köln, Neues Bachisches Collegium Musicum and the Leipziger Kammerorchester and Contemporary Music ensembles such as Halcyon.
 She is deeply committed to chamber music and has collaborated with colleagues across various art forms and styles, including Tamara Anna-Cislowska, Aiko Goto, David Greco, Steven Isserlis, Afro Moses, Ian Munro, Simon Tedeschi, Dénes Várjon, and the Shanghai string quartet.